PennyLaneAI/pennylane/doc/introduction/chemistry.rst

 Importing the Hamiltonian and ansatz state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Additionally, if the electronic Hamiltonian is built independently using `OpenFermion <https://github.com/quantumlib/OpenFermion>`_ tools, it can be readily converted to a PennyLane observable using the :func:`~.pennylane.import_operator` function.
-There is also capability to import wavefunctions (states) that have been pre-computed by traditional quantum chemistry methods from `PySCF <https://github.com/sunqm/pyscf>`_, for example to provide a better starting point to a quantum algorithm.
-This can be accomplished using the :func:`~pennylane.import_state` utility function.
+If the electronic Hamiltonian is built independently using `OpenFermion <https://github.com/quantumlib/OpenFermion>`_ tools, it can be readily converted to a PennyLane observable using the :func:`~.pennylane.import_operator` function.
+There is also capability to import wavefunctions (states) that have been pre-computed by traditional quantum chemistry methods from `PySCF <https://github.com/sunqm/pyscf>`_, which could be used to for example to provide a better starting point to a quantum algorithm.
+State import can be accomplished using the :func:`~pennylane.import_state` utility function.

 Importing molecular structure data